 She is a dog person and mother of two puppies, Istanbul and Shakespeare.

 Hello, my name is Nicoya Riley!
 I’m a 4th year BSW student at Toronto Metropolitan University and completing my placement here at Common Compass.
-I have a passion for supporting Youths through dismantling systems of injustice while advocating for equity and social justice to enhance their well-being.
+I have a passion for supporting Youths by dismantling systems of injustice while advocating for equity and social justice to enhance their well-being.